+rspan session session-id destination interface interface [tagged | untagged]

+no rspan session session-id destination interface interface

+Only one mirror session is allowed, including both local and remote mirroring.
+If local mirroring is enabled with the port monitor command, then no session can be configured for RSPAN.

-''' rspan session session-id destination interface interface [tagged | untagged] no rspan session session-id destination interface interface session-id - A number identifying this RSPAN session.
-(Range: 1) interface - ethernet unit/port unit - Unit identifier.
-(Range: 1) port - Port number.
-(Range: 1-28) tagged - Traffic exiting the destination port carries the RSPAN VLAN tag. untagged - Traffic exiting the destination port is untagged. '''
+tagged - Traffic exiting the destination port carries the RSPAN VLAN tag.

+untagged - Traffic exiting the destination port is untagged.